alexpolt/alexpolt.github.io/src/tasking.md

   programming model.

   Also it allows one to elegantly solve the sharing problem.
-Since execution is under control, you have an option of introducing a *synchronization barrier*: signal the scheduler that no more tasks should be dispatched and wait for all in-flight tasks to complete.
-This way we introduce a *safity window* during which we could do all the dirty laundry.
+Since execution is under control, you have an option of introducing a *synchronization barrier:* signal the scheduler that no more tasks should be dispatched and wait for all in-flight tasks to complete.
+This way we introduce a *safety window* during which we could do all the dirty laundry.

   Looks like a GC with it's stop the world approach.
 But it's not.
 When a task needs